hsivan/automon/README.md

 ## Citing AutoMon

-If AutoMon has been useful for your research and you would like to cite it in an academic publication, please use the following Bibtex entry:
+If AutoMon has been useful for your research, and you would like to cite it in an academic publication, please use the following Bibtex entry:
 ```bibtex
 @inproceedings{sivan_automon_2022,